mediamonks/react-size-observer/docs/defining-ranges.md

 );
 ```

-> Why❔ There is no need for a `SizeObserver` if there is only one possible size
+> Why ❔ There is no need for a `SizeObserver` if there is only one possible size

 #### Range names